It's All on U, Vol. 2

 It's All on U, Vol. 2 is the third studio album by American rapper B.G., released on November 11, 1997, on Cash Money Records.
-It's All on U, Vol. 1, is his previous album.
-All tracks from It's All on U, Vol. 2 were produced and contributed by Cash Money's in-house producer Mannie Fresh.
-The album debuted at #184 on the Billboard 200 chart, #14 on the Billboard Heatseekers Album Chart, and #20 on The Top R&B Albums Chart.
+All tracks from the album were produced and contributed by Cash Money's in-house producer Mannie Fresh.
+The album debuted at No. 184 on the Billboard 200 chart, No. 14 on the Billboard Heatseekers Albums chart, and No.20 on the Top R&B Albums chart.

 The album was re-released in 1999 when Cash Money signed a pressing and distribution deal with Universal Records in 1998.